 Another less common condition can lead to bright yellow water diarrhea.
 With bile acid diarrhea, the following occurs: (reference)

 - Your intestine cannot usually reabsorb or handle the bile secreted by your liver and gallbladder.

 - Bile acid inside your intestine and colon traps water and causes bright yellow water diarrhea.

 - Diarrhea: after eating fatty foods or even chronic diarrhea at any time (not only after meals).

-- A special feature of diarrhea is that you may have severe urgency, the risk of stool leakage may occur especially in older ages.
+- A unique feature of diarrhea is that you may have severe urgency, and the risk of stool leakage may occur, especially at older ages.

-- It is usually a watery type of diarrhea, more frequent in obese people.
+- It is usually watery diarrhea, more frequent in obese people.